Chris Rothfuss

-Chris Rothfuss (born October 21, 1972) is an American politician serving as a Democratic member of the Wyoming Senate, representing the 9th District, which is based in Albany County, since 2011.
+Chris Rothfuss (born October 21, 1972) is an American politician who served as a Democratic member of the Wyoming Senate, representing the 9th District, which is based in Albany County, since 2011.

 Early life and education

 Rothfuss was born in Ann Arbor, and moved with his family to Marquette, Michigan, in 1976, and finally settled in Casper, Wyoming, in 1985.
 He attended Natrona County High School, where he graduated in 1990.
 Rothfuss received his PhD in Chemical Engineering and MS in Applied Physics from the University of Washington; and his MS in Chemical Engineering and BA in International Studies from the University of Wyoming where he competed as a member and captain of the Cowboy debate team.

 Following graduation, he took a position as a Science and Technology Diplomacy Fellow with the American Association for the Advancement of Science, and then joined the United States Department of State, where he was the U.S. lead for nanotechnology foreign policy, and delegate to the UN Committee on the Peaceful Uses of Outer Space.
 He worked as a chemical engineer on enhanced oil recovery projects around the world.

 Since his family moved back to Wyoming, he began teaching courses in political science, international studies, and nanotechnology at the University of Wyoming.
 He is also a visiting assistant professor for the Honors College, an adjunct professor of international studies, and the director of the UW Summer High School Institute.

 He now lives in Laramie with his wife, Dr. Heather Rothfuss, and their 4 children.